-Our Student Village at the Docklands Campus is modern, secure and convenient, and a great way of making new friends.
+Our student halls at the Docklands Campus is modern, secure and convenient, and a great way of making new friends.
 If you prefer to live off-campus, we can provide help and advice too.

 Our Docklands campus provides plenty of options to eat, drink or just relax over a coffee.
 You’ll find Starbucks, Costa Coffee, Papa Johns, as well as a large refectory, called ‘The Edge’, which serves a wide choice of different cuisines, include vegetarian and Halal.

 There are two other cafes on campus: ‘Munch’, which is located at SportsDock, and ‘Origins’, which is at Knowledge Dock.